f0x3s/ITEC1150--Introduction-to-Computer-Programming-with-Python/README.md

 # ITEC 1150 Introduction to Programming with Python
-Personal repo for intro to Programming with instructor Corin Dennison.
+Personal repo for Intro to Programming with instructor Corin Dennison.
 ## Files
 Home for all coursework projects.
 > 📂 **[automate-the-boring-stuff-examples](automate-the-boring-stuff-examples)/** — *in-textbook work & examples: AtBS*<br>